garyaiki/Scala-Algorithms/README.md

  ```
  class IndexMinPQ[A: ClassTag](nMax: Int)(implicit ord:  Ordering[A]) extends IndexPriorityQueue[A](nMax) {
   ```
 Immutable variables are preferred to mutable.
-Class variables declared as `.var` are turned into `.val` or they are made private or protected.
+Mutable class variables, declared as `.var`, are turned into `.val` or they are made private or protected.
 Public getter methods, usually, return `List`, which is recursive, instead of `Iterator`, which is imperative

 ## Scala and SBT setup